Make finance a servant, not a master

 What difference does it make to me if a few bankers and fund managers make a bit of money, you might ask?
 The problem is that finance is a powerful tool: in today’s economy it gives direction to our economies and societies and it can expose us to dangers and crises – like the crisis of 2008 that continues to cost us dear.
 The thing is, what is good for the profits of the largest financial firms (and for the staggering bonuses they pay themselves) is not necessarily good for society more generally – especially one in the middle of an environmental catastrophe that threatens human existence together with great and growing inequality and the traumatic social, emotional and health problems that these twin crises produce.

 In the right circumstances, finance can serve society, helping us set out on the transition to a low carbon, climate friendly, socially just future.
-But ten years on from the crisis it is clear that the current financial system is not serving people and planet, is not democratically governed and is unstable.
+But over ten years on from the crisis it is clear that the current financial system is not serving people and planet, is not democratically governed and is unstable.
 Letting financial firms freely pursue their short-term profits has led to a system dominated by too-big-to-fail firms, more interested in speculation amongst themselves than in long term investing and in good financial products, meaning our society is financialised and drowning in private debt.
 We need banks, financial firms, financial markets and their regulators to be more accountable to society, we need to set limits on some of their actions and we need to steer them towards funding an environmental transition.

 What’s the alternative?

 The alternative is that we exert democratic control over and influence on the way the financial system develops – finance should not have free rein.
 We can demote the so-called masters of the universe and make finance answerable, at the service of society more generally.
 We can use finance to make the changes necessary for us all to be able to live a decent and meaningful life.